learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Inspect correlations

-- Use scatter plots to show the correlation between chosen features and target variable
+- Use scatter plots to show the correlation between the chosen features and the target variable
 - Comment on each scatter plot